sjblurton/use-array/README.md

 ## Commands

-to see an example of it working...
+to see an example of it working, clone from the git repo and...

 ```bash
 cd example